jfhbrook/susitna/README.md

 here are some thing I know I need to do just to get a basic feature set:

-* `Script` and `Module` from s7bas should be ported over as a single abstraction.
-This was a challenge previously because lines from scripts were unparsed.
-In this version, though, we'll scan the command into tokens when it's entered into the editor and execute instructions on the token level. this should make it easier.
+* port over `Script` and `Module` from s7bas. it's tempting to combine them into a single abstraction now that we have a scanner, however:
+  * modules should be scanned into tokens, but keeping scripts in string format maintains formatting. if space were at a premium that would be a worthwhile trade, but in our case we can afford to be inefficient.
+  * when running a program, we want to reset the main module to get clean state. this is a lot easier if you builder-pattern the module from a script and replace it wholesale.
 * `Editor` needs to be ported from s7bas. this is probably straightforward, aside from there being no interpreter.
 * saving/loading of scripts is going to need some serde work. traditional